CerTusHack/Citrix-bleed-Xploit/README.md

 python3 CVE-2023-4966.py -dL domains.txt -o output.txt

-INFO:
+# INFO:

-This exploitation script has been upgraded by with the previous exploitation provided by ASSETNOTE and Dr sanjay by upgrading and made some changes in this exploitation.
-Importing things this the developer is not reponse for any illegal or unethical exploitation.
+This exploitation script is an upgraded version of the original work by ASSETNOTE and Dr. Sanjay.
+Some changes have been made to enhance its capabilities.
+The developer is not responsible for any illegal or unethical use of this script.

+# Disclaimer
+Use this script responsibly and only on systems you have explicit permission to test.
+Unauthorized use is strictly prohibited.